Adib-Nafisudin/Simple-Auto-Mysql-Formater/README.md

     example.csv -> example.txt
 2.  open mysql_formater.py and insert the file you want to make in mysql format
 3. Input the corresponding data type, length or value, if its null or not, and primary key
-4. File has been formated into mysql type, its saved as mysql_formater.py
+4. File has been formated into mysql type, its saved as mysql_formater.sql